-As I sat in line watching the near empty parking lots of the competitors just right across the street, I just smiled at the success that this business has had.
-And then I got to thinking…could I apply Chick-fil-a’s philosophies to my life?
+As I sat in line watching the near-empty parking lots of the competitors right across the street, I just smiled at the success that this business has had.
+And then I got to thinking…could I apply Chick-fil-A’s philosophies to my life?
 I think, yes.

 It’s my pleasure

 Regardless of how busy it is or how a customer behaves, the response from a CFA employee is always…”it’s my pleasure.”
 My homeschool should be the same way.
 It’s a pleasure to have this freedom.
 Even on the hard days when no one is listening or the baby colors on my new dress.